timdose/webshots/README.md

 ### The `sitemap` command

-- You'll need to pass in a YAML file defining the urls.
+- You'll need to pass in a YAML file defining the urls and folder structure.
 An example is located in conf/sitemap.yaml
 - Take screenshots with the following commmand:
   - `webshots sitemap config_file output_folder`
     - **config_file:** path to yaml config file.